National States' Rights Party

-The National States' Rights Party was a white supremacist political party that briefly played a minor role in the politics of the United States.
+The National States' Rights Party was a white supremacist political party that briefly played a role in the politics of the United States.

 Foundation

-Founded in 1958 in Knoxville, Tennessee, by Edward Reed Fields, a 26-year-old chiropractor and supporter of J. B. Stoner, the party was based on antisemitism, racism and opposition to racial integration with African Americans.
-Party officials argued for states' rights against the advance of the civil rights movement, and the organization itself established relations with the Ku Klux Klan and Minutemen.
+Founded in 1958 in Knoxville, Tennessee, by Ed Fields, a 26-year-old chiropractor and supporter of J. B. Stoner, the party was based on white supremacy and opposition to racial integration with African Americans.
+Party officials argued for states' rights against the advance of the civil rights movement, and the organization established relations with the Ku Klux Klan and Minutemen.
 Although a white supremacist movement, its messaging was never openly neo-Nazi in the way that its successors in the American Nazi Party were.

-The national chairman of the party was Stoner, who served three years in prison for bombing the Bethel Baptist Church in Birmingham, Alabama.
+Stoner, who served three years in prison for bombing the Bethel Baptist Church in Birmingham, Alabama, was the party's chairman.
 The party produced a newspaper, The Thunderbolt, which was edited by Fields.
 In 1958, the party's first year, five men with links to the NSRP were indicted for their participation in the Hebrew Benevolent Congregation Temple bombing in Atlanta.

 On December 27, 1963, Edward Fields was brought to the US Secret Service's attention as a possible threat against protected individuals.
 This was divulged as part of the JFK file release.
 The FBI considered that Fields was "one step removed from being insane."

 Development

-During the 1960 presidential election, at a secret meeting held in a rural lodge near Dayton, Ohio, the NSRP nominated Governor of Arkansas Orval E. Faubus for President and retired U.S. Navy Rear Admiral John G. Crommelin of Alabama for Vice President.
+During the 1960 presidential election, at a secret meeting held in a rural lodge near Dayton, Ohio, the NSRP nominated Governor of Arkansas Orval Faubus for President and retired U.S. Navy Rear Admiral John G. Crommelin of Alabama for Vice President.
 Faubus, however, did not campaign on this ticket actively, and won only 0.07% of the vote (best in his native Arkansas: 6.76%).
-The party also ran in the 1964 presidential election, nominating John Kasper for President and J. B. Stoner for Vice President, although they won only 0.01%, i.e., less than 7,000 votes.
+The party also ran in the 1964 presidential election, nominating John Kasper for President and Stoner for Vice President, although they won only 0.01%, or less than 7,000 votes.

 In 1961, Faubus denounced the NSRP for having described the Eichmann trial as a "giant propaganda hoax."
-Faubus said he had first-hand experience with German atrocities and that his own unit, the 35th Infantry Division, had viewed some of the evidence of Eichmann's crimes.
+Faubus said that he had first-hand experience with German atrocities and that his own unit, the 35th Infantry Division, had viewed some of the evidence of Eichmann's crimes.
 He dismissed defenders of Adolf Eichmann as either "misguided fools or deliberate liars."

 The party began to expand its operations and moved to new headquarters in Birmingham in 1960.
 Supporters were soon kitted out in the party uniform of white shirts, black pants and ties and armbands bearing the Thunderbolt version of the Wolfsangel.
 Thunderbolt itself gained a circulation of 15,000 in the late 1960s and the party became active in rallies across the United States, with events in Baltimore, Maryland, in 1966 being particularly notorious because five leading members were imprisoned for inciting riots.
 The Federal Bureau of Investigation targeted the NSRP under its COINTELPRO-WHITE HATE program.